ssbc/docs/secure-private-channels:-the-good,-the-bad,-and-the-ugly.md

 ### Dramatization of CurvesCP handshake

-Alice generates a temporary identity Andy
+Alice generates a temporary identity Andy.

 Alice says: "Hi call me Andy" and Boxes a message from Andy (that is all zeros)
 > Alice sends her temporary identity (Andy) to Bob.
 > And a message of zeros boxed by Andy.
 > this is so that her message is not longer than bobs (we'll ignore this for now)

-Bob generates a temporary identity Betty
+Bob generates a temporary identity Betty.

-Bob boxes a message to Andy: hi call me Betty, also please remember this code word: c00k13z
+Bob boxes a message to Andy: "hi call me Betty, also please remember this code word: c00k13z"

 > Bob sends his temporary identity to Alices temporary identity.
 > Bob does not know who Alice is yet, but he knows that Alice knows who he is,
 > (otherwise he would not have been able to decrypt her message!)